reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 ## Examining the training data distribution

-> NOTE: This section contains a bunch of statements not backed up by anything but intuition and these statements should be considered speculation.
-Please let me know in the comments if you find anything you disagree with, I'm excited to learn.
+> NOTE: This section contains statements not backed up by anything but intuition and should be considered speculation.
+Please let me know in the comments if you find anything you disagree with, I'm excited to hear other perspectives.

 Something that intrigued me in [Saxton et. al.][mathematics_dataset_paper]'s paper was how high a baseline transformer scored on probability tasks (~0.77 and ~0.73), given that working these out are a multi-step process.
 How could basic pattern-matching score so highly on such a task?
 Is mere perception enough to figure out something like the probability product rule, on such a generic architecture without any prior knowledge of numbers or probability?